brian978/easy-sketch.js/README.md

 easy-sketch.js allows you to draw on canvas without having to dig into the HTML 5 API.
 It's very easy to use, very flexible, very small (13KB compressed) and can be extended with ease if needed.

-A demo can be found at http://brian978.github.io/easy-sketch.js/
+A demo can be found in the repository.

 Dependencies